What Are Yeast Infections?

 Symptoms range from chronic fatigue, mood disorders to itching, bloating, gas, upper body pain, brain fog, allergies and food intolerances.
 More importantly, nutrient deficiencies, generalised toxicity and liver dysfunction can subtly start to present over time due to the secretion of harmful chemicals (ethyl alcohol and acetaldehyde) produced by yeast.

 Other Signs of Yeast Overgrowth

 Reoccurring urinary tract infections

 What are the causes?

 Anyone can get a yeast infection especially those with a compromised immune system.
-But high refined sugar diets are certainly a cause, we weren’t designed to eat refined products!
-Most of the time infection is kept under control by diet and optimal host immunity, but when the diet isn’t right, yeast proliferates.
+High refined sugar diets are certainly a cause, we weren’t designed to eat refined products!
+Most of the time infection is kept under control by diet and optimal host immunity, but when the diet isn’t right, this disrupts the microbiome and yeast proliferates.

 Reoccurrence rate (through immune suppression) is so frequent which means anti-microbial or anti-fungal pharmaceuticals are required over a period of time to treat the overgrowth!
 Excessive use of these drugs and yes even Naturopathic herbs can exacerbate the situation through destruction of the beneficial flora, so a professional treatment strategy is critical.
-Other causes of immune dysregulation are sleep, lifestyle, recreational drugs and poor diet.
+Other causes of immune dysregulation are sleep issues, alcohol use, recreational drugs and poor diet.